ModouLaminJagne/alx-system_engineering-devops/0x02-shell_redirections/README.md

  Write a script that counts the number of directories and sub-directories in the current directory.\n script 12\n
- Create a script that displays the 10 newest files in the current directory.\n
+ Create a script that displays the 10 newest files in the current directory.\n script 13\n
+ Create a script that takes a list of words as input and prints only words that appear exactly once.\n